patrick-replogle/bugtracker-be/README.md

 # Bugtracker Backend

-An application to help developers keep track of bugs across difference projects
+An application to help developers keep track of bugs across different projects